phpMan > man > Xserver(1)

 OPTIONS

-individual servers for more details; a list of server-specific manual pages is provided in
+vidual servers for more details; a list of server-specific manual pages is provided in the

 All of the X servers accept the command line options described below.
 Some X servers may